FE-Playland/Resume/README.md

 ## Getting Started

-Start the json-server

-`json-server --watch resume.json -p 8989`

-inside frontend folder and start the react server
+Start the react server

 `yarn install && yarn start`

 Open http://localhost:3000

-make changes to `resume.json` and refresh the page to see changes🌈
+Make changes to `public/resume.json` or `public/resume-chinese.json` and refresh the page to see changes🌈

 ## Credits